 - Plans for disseminating the results of the research.

 - A statement of how this award could lead toward submission of a proposal for external funding, if applicable.

-- Selection Results: ORE will notify all applicants of the selection results by the end of March.
+- Selection Results: ORE will notify all applicants of the selection results during the first week of April.
 Up to 25 applications may be selected for award.

 - Awards: Stipends are set at $3,600 for a three-month period (May, June, and July) of research activity in the summer term.
 This award is for a stipend only and may not be used for supplies, travel, benefits, tuition waivers, or maintenance fees.
 Any funding not provided to the student is to be returned to the Office of Research and Engagement.